-BIBLE II-The Gospels.
-A study of the four Gospels.
-The person and work of Christ are studied and the peculiar characteristics of each book are noted.
+and work of Christ are studied and the peculiar characteristics of each book are noted.
 This is a unified course which aims to set forth the complete biography of our Lord with the necessary geographical and historical detail.
 In this subject there are unusual advantages to study the messages and the art of the world's master Teacher.
 Required in all courses.
 Value, 4 semester hours.
 Offered in first semester of each year.

 BIBLE III-The Acts.
 This is an introductory study to the latter half of the New Testament.
 It follows Bible II and continues the study of Christ as the ascended Lord operating through the church by the Holy Spirit.
 The history of the early church, the missionary journeys of the Apostle Paul, and the labors of other Apostles are noted.
 This course prepares the student for the more advanced expositional studies in Bible VII-XI.
 Required in all courses.
 Value, 3 semester hours.
-Offered in second semester of 1937-38 as an evening course.
+Offered in second semester of 1938-39.

 BIBLE VII-Romans and Galatians.
 An exposition of these epistles.
 In the former the logical unfolding of the great doctrines of sin, salvation, and sanctification are studied.
-Special attention is also given to the chapters relating to God's plan for Israel, and to the believer's obligation to God, to government, and to his fellowmen.
+Special attention is also given to the chapters relating to God's plan for Israel, and to the believer's obligation to God, to government, and to his fellow men.
 In the latter the relation of law and grace and the great doctrine of justification by faith apart from works are shown.
 Value, 3 semester hours.
 Offered in 1938-39.

 BIBLE VIIIa-The Corinthian Epistles.
 An advanced study of I and II Corinthians.
 An analysis is made of the church and pastoral problems that gave rise to these letters and the application of Christian principles to their solution.
 Value, 3 semester hours.
-Offered in the first semester of 1937-38.
+Offered in 1938-39.

 BIBLE VIIIb-The Prison Epistles.
 This group includes Ephesians, Philippians, Colossians, and Philemon.
 Each book is analyzed and its distinctive message discovered.
-Value, 3 term hours.
-Offered in the second semester of 1937-38.
+The transcendent truths of the exaltation of Christ, the union of the church with its Head, and the consummation of God's redemptive purpose give these books special importance.
+Value, 3 semester hours.
+Offered in 1939-40.

 BIBLE IX-Pastoral Epistles.
-An expository study giving special attention to the doctrinal and practical aspects of these epistles with special reference to their bearing upon modern pastoral problems.
-The nature of the organization of the New Testament church, its growth and development, its missionary spirit as revealed in these letters are also given attention.
+An exegetical study giving special attention to the doctrinal and practical aspects of these epistles with special reference to their bearing upon modern pastoral problems.
+The nature of the organization of the New Testament church, its function and development are also given attention.
 Value, 2 semester hours.
 Offered in 1938-39.